CharlesGodwin/pi-setup/README.md

 This has been written for a Windows audience but users of Mac or Linux machines should be able use these instructions with minimal modification.
 This assumes:

-- You are comfortable using bash terminal on a Raspberry Pi
+- You are comfortable using ssh/bash terminal on a Raspberry Pi
 - You know how to build a Raspberry Pi boot image
-- If you chose to use GMAIL mail support you know how to get an authorization key from Google.
+- If you choose to use GMAIL mail support you know how to get an authorization key from Google.

 I have been configuring a lot of Pi images and every time I create a new image I do the same things, over and over again.
 This became tiresome and error prone.